bramdokman/KodeKloud-Engineer-Tasks/Docker/Run a Docker Container.md

 Nautilus DevOps team is testing some applications deployment on some of the application servers.
-They need to deploy a nginx container on Application Server 3.
+They need to deploy a nginx container on Application Server 2.
 Please complete the task as per details given below:

-On Application Server 3 create a container named nginx_3 using image nginx with alpine tag and make sure container is in running state.
+On Application Server 2 create a container named nginx_2 using image nginx with alpine tag and make sure container is in running state.

 Solution:

 ```

 ssh banner@stapp03

-docker run -it --name nginx_3 nginx:alpine bash
+docker run -it --name nginx_2 nginx:alpine

 ```